cyberark/conjur/docs/README.md

 TODO: move this section out of `docs/` and into project root or `apidocs/`.

-We're using [API Blueprint](https://apiblueprint.org/documentation/) to document the Possum API.
+We're using [API Blueprint](https://apiblueprint.org/documentation/) to document the Conjur API.
 There is no Ruby specific implementation, so we're using the [Aglio](https://github.com/danielgtaylor/aglio) package.
 The final generated docs can be viewed in two ways:

 ##### Live Preview
 ```sh-session